fluentlabs-xyz/wazero/RATIONALE.md

 wazero aims to serve Go developers as a primary function, and help them transition between WASI specifications.
 In order to do this, we have to allow top-level configuration.
-To ensure isolation by default, `ModuleConfig` has WithXXX that override defaults to no-op or empty.
+To ensure isolation by default, `ModuleConfig` has WithXXX that overrides defaults to no-op or empty.
 One `ModuleConfig` instance is used regardless of how many times the same WASI functions are imported.
 The nil defaults allow safe concurrency in these situations, as well lower the cost when they are never used.
 Finally, a one-to-one mapping with `Module` allows the module to close the `ModuleConfig` instead of confusing users with another API to close.